 The course grade is based on the following assessments:

 Each week, a discussion question is provided and posts should reflect an assimilation of the readings.
-Students are required to provide a substantive initial post by Thursday at 11:55 pm ET (Sunday 11:55 PM ET for week 1) and respond to two or more classmates by Sunday 11:55 pm ET.
-Forum posts are graded on timeliness, relevance, knowledge of the weekly readings, and the quality of original ideas.
-The initial post should be a minimum of 500 words and the replies to two students’ posts should be a minimum of 250 words each.
+Students are required to provide a substantive initial post by Thursday at 11:59 pm ET (Sunday 11:59 PM ET for week 1) and respond to two or more classmates by Sunday 11:59 pm ET.
+Discussion posts are graded on timeliness, relevance, knowledge of the weekly readings, and the quality of original ideas.

-All required readings are located under the Lessons tab in the classroom.
+All required readings are located under the Content tab in the classroom.

 |Book Title:||There are no required books for this course.|

 |Author:||No Author Specified|